 Your Ohio Temporary Instruction Permit Identification Card (TIPIC) allows you to legally practice driving on OH roads under supervision.
 Before you get behind the wheel, be sure you are familiar with your instruction permit restrictions.

 - Ensure that all passengers wear safety belts

-- Be accompanied by a licensed driver in the seat next to you; if you are younger than 16, this supervising driver must be a licensed parent, guardian or certified driving instructor* (once you turn 16 any validly licensed driver who is at least 21 years old will do)
+- Be accompanied by a licensed driver in the seat next to you; if you are younger than 16 years old, this supervising driver must be a licensed parent, guardian or certified driving instructor* (once you turn 16 years old, any validly licensed driver who is at least 21 years old will do)

-*If your parent or legal guardian cannot accompany you, he or she can sign a Loco Parentis Affidavit, allowing a responsible driver who is at least 21 years old to fulfill their responsibilities in this situation.
+*If your parent or legal guardian cannot accompany you, he or she can sign a Eligible Adult In Loco Parentis Affidavit (Form BMV 2438), allowing a responsible driver who is at least 21 years old to fulfill their responsibilities in this situation.

 B) Get On the Road

-Teens in the Graduated Driver Licensing program must also clock 50 hours of supervised driving practice, including ten nighttime hours (one-half hour after sunset and one-half hour before sunrise).
+Teens in the Graduated Driver Licensing program must also clock 50 hours of supervised driving practice, including 10 nighttime hours.
 Keep in mind these are in addition to your driver education requirement.

 Log your hours to easily keep track of time spent on the road.
-Once you have finished all required hours, have your parent certify this by completing the 50 Hour Affidavit.
+Once you have finished all required hours, have your parent certify this by completing the Fifty Hour Affidavit (Form BMV 5791).
 You’ll submit this form when applying for your drivers license.